HigherOrderCO/Kind/SYNTAX.md

 This document lists all the high-level syntaxes available on the Kind language.
 Every syntax listed below is expanded (desugared) to either a primitive [FormCore](https://github.com/moonad/formcorejs) term, or to one of the functions available on the [base library](https://github.com/uwu-tech/Kind/tree/master/base).
+Also, check [this](https://news.ycombinator.com/edit?id=28145337) answer on Hacker News for some thoughts and reasonings about our syntax choices.

 Top-level definition
 --------------------